 Why do we need Logstash?

 Because by sending events to Logstash, you decouple things.
-You effectively move event processing out of the web application and into Logstash, meaning that if you need to change how events are processed, you don’t need to deploy a new version of a web application, for instance.
+You effectively move event processing out of the web application and into Logstash, representing the entire data pipeline, or perhaps just a part of it.
+This means that if you need to change how events are processed, you don’t need to deploy a new version of a web application, for instance.
 The event processing and its configuration is centralized within Logstash instead of every place you trigger events.
 This means that all the web application needs to do, is to send an event to Logstash; it doesn’t need to know anything about what happens to the event afterwards and where it ends up.
 This improves your architecture and lets Logstash do what it does best; process events.